uchicago-cs/cmsc22000/website/content/labs/lab7.md

     <label for="name">Name</label>
 ```

 Now, commit your changes and push to GitHub.
-Once the CI tests pass, your updated app should be available on Heroku, and you will be done with this lab!
-If your updated app doesn't deploy, check the "Activity" tab on your Heroku app dashboard, and see what the issue is: if it seems like it deployed correctly, you may simply need to wait a few minutes to see the website updated.
+Once the CI tests pass, your updated app should be available on Heroku shortly aftewards.
+On your app dashboard on Heroku, you can go to the "Activity" tab to see whether your latest commit has been deployed (this tab can also provide details on why an app wasn't deployed).

+For this task, you just need to make sure that you've pushed your code to GitHub as instructed above.

 ### Submitting your lab

-Before submitting, make sure you've committed your changes to the `lab7/tasks.txt` file (remember you can run `git status` to check this).
-Make sure you've set up the `chisubmit` tool as described in [How to submit your labs]({{< relref "submit.md" >}}), and then run the following:

-    chisubmit student assignment register lab7
-    chisubmit student assignment submit lab7
+In this lab, you just need to enter a few URLs into Gradescope (make sure you've done so at the points instructed above).
+You should also make sure you've pushed your code to GitHub (but will not be submitting your code through Gradescope; we just need to check that you've made the commits we expected you to make).